aniruddha-seal/AA-Artificial-Lipid-BIlayer-Tutorial/README.md

 This tutorial assumes you are using a GROMACS version in the 2018.x series.

-Please note​ that the purpose of this tutorial is instructional and is not an endorsement or suggestion that you use these specific parameters/procedure for your simulation.
+**Please note** that the purpose of this tutorial is instructional and is not an endorsement or suggestion that you use these specific parameters/procedure for your simulation.